bThink-BGU/BPjs/README.md

 ## Change log for the BPjs library.

 ### 2018-12-15
+* :sparkles: More verification package updates: now differing between cycle inspections and trace inspections.
+* :sparkles: Detection of hot cycles.
+That is, we can verify liveness requirements. :tada: :tada: :tada:

+### 2018-12-15
 * :sparkles: Verification area gets some well-needed refactoring:
     * Inspections get their own interface (so it's easier to add new ones)
     * Common inspections no live in the `DfsVerificationInspections` utility class.